commands

 -Port

-Sets the port number used to communicate with the availability group.
+Specifies the TCP port number that clients will use to connect to the listener.
 Defaults to 1433.

 Alias